-A severe heart attack in 1935 curtailed Saint Katharine's missionary travels.
-Although for about 20 years she lived in prayerful retirement, her love and interest in the missions continued until her death on 3 March 1955.
-Saint Katharine was the last of the three Drexel sisters to die.
-The estate of Francis A. Drexel was then distributed to the charities listed in his will.
-Following the miraculous healing of Robert Gutherman's eardrum, Saint Katharine was beatified in 1988.
+Unfortunately, Mother Drexel suffered a severe heart attack in 1935 which curtailed her missionary work until her death on 3 March 1955.
+Following the miraculous healing of Robert Gutherman's eardrum, she was beatified in 1988.
 The healing of little Amy Wall's deafness opened the way for her canonization by Pope John Paul II on 1 October 2000.